 <picture> <source srcset="big-image.png" media="(min-width: 600px)"> <img src="small-image.png" alt="awesomeness"> <picture>

 If you’re implementing responsive images (different images in HTML for different situations) and all you are doing is switching between different versions of the same image, all you need is the srcset attribute on the img.

 The sizes attribute allows us to explicitly define the size the image should be according to a set of media conditions.

 <img src="image.png" srcset="small.png 100w, medium.png 500w, large.png 1000w" sizes="<media condition> <width>, <media condition> <width>, <optional default image width>" />

 So there you have it, a few tips that will help you create a lean, clean and fast responsive website.
 We’ve obviously only skimmed the surface when it comes to increasing the overall performance of your website, however these simple approaches ensure that you have an optimal user experience in mind.

 Trimming the redundant code from a framework will not only make your pages load faster, but it will also make it easier for you to build upon and alter the existing code base without conflict.
 Trimmer frameworks and grid systems tend to also be more flexible when it comes to front-end design, and the more modular approach allows you to remove components when the design changes.

 Is your responsive design performing at it’s best?
-Use Insights for a fast responsive website.
-Real User Monitoring crawls your website scouting for performance issues created by responsive design that could be giving your end users a poor experience.
-Take a free 14 day trial today.
+Use Pulse Insights for a fast responsive website.
+Pulse Insights crawls your website scouting for performance issues created by responsive design that could be giving your end users a poor experience.
+Take a free trial today.